Keeper-Security/Commander/README.md

 To configure Yubikey device authentication, follow the [setup instructions](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/yubikey).
 In this mode, you will use a challenge phrase to authenticate instead of a Master Password.

 * ```device_token_expiration``` can be set to ```true``` to require 2FA every login.
 Otherwise, the 2FA token will not expire.
 To manually force a 2FA token to expire, login to your Keeper vault (on desktop app, Web Vault or mobile app) and disable then re-enable your Two-Factor Authentication settings.
 This will invalidate all previously saved tokens across all devices.
+Note: if a Security Key is attached to an account, this will require prompt every time currently.

 ### Batch Mode